 In addition to those events, I have applied my event production skills to: The Creativity Cafe, Children’s Interactive Expo, the New Living Expo, Harmony Festival, and the Sonoma County Watershed Day.

-Non-profit work includes: 4 years on the Board of Directors for the Russian River Watershed Council; Board member for the Graton Community Projects, and Project Manager for pollution prevention projects; member of the Sonoma County Water Coalition, the West County Watershed Network, and participant with the Salmon Coalition.
+Non-profit work includes these former board positions: 4 years on the Board of Directors for the Russian River Watershed Council; Board member for the Graton Community Projects, and Project Manager for pollution prevention projects; member of the Sonoma County Water Coalition, the West County Watershed Network, and participant with the Salmon Coalition.

 I was selected by then Santa Rosa Mayor, Jane Bender, to serve on the Climate Protection Campaign’s Community Climate Action Plan.
 Previously, I have done research for the Climate Protection Campaign.

 While working for the Graton Community Services District, I initiated a grant request for Prop.
 50 funds which resulted in receiving $650,000 for the GCSD and also have been involved in their groundwater management plan.